• Latest

 The Odisha Pradesh Congress Committee (OPCC) suspended three of its MLAs — Ramesh Chandra Jena (Sanakhemundi), Dasarathi Gomango (Mohana), and Sofia Firdous (Barabati-Cuttack) — for defying the party whip and engaging in anti-party activities.
 Labelling their actions as a “betrayal”, it also petitioned Speaker Surama Padhy to disqualify them under the Tenth Schedule of the Constitution.

-Similarly, the BJD suspended six MLAs — Chakramani Kanhar (Baliguda), Naba Kishore Mallick (Jayadev), Souvic Biswal (Choudwar-Cuttack), Subasini Jena (Basta), Ramakanta Bhoi (Tirtol), and Devi Ranjan Tripathy (Banki) — following a Political Affairs Committee meeting.
-The party said it was “mentally prepared” for a legal battle to ensure that its six MLAs are disqualified from the Odisha Assembly.
+Similarly, the BJD suspended six MLAs — Chakramani Kanhar (Baliguda), Naba Kishore Mallick (Jayadev), Souvic Biswal (Choudwar-Cuttack), Subasini Jena (Basta), Ramakanta Bhoi (Tirtol), and Devi Ranjan Tripathy (Banki) — following a Political Affairs Committee meeting, two others were already suspended.
+The party said it was “mentally prepared” for a legal battle to ensure that those MLAs are disqualified from the Odisha Assembly.

 “If required, the BJD is ready to take the matter to the Supreme Court and ensure that they are disqualified from the House,” party spokesperson Lenin Mohanty told a presser on Sunday.